Have you ever locked yourself outside because you forgot your keys?

 Picking the Lock On the Garage Door

-If you have the right tools and a garage door with an exterior handle, you can easily open the lock on a garage door.
+If you have the right tools and a garage door with an exterior handle, you can easily open the lock on a garage door (unless you install a garage door lock like this).
 They are generally cheap locks that are simple to bypass.
 All you need are a diamond pick and a L-key.
 Simply place the L-key at the bottom of the lock hold.
 At the top of the hole, secure the diamond pick and lift the tumblers in the lock until you are able to rotate and open the lock.

 This method is demonstrated on the video below: